This chocolate mousse cake has a pure, real chocolaty taste and it’s so decadent, like an expensive, good quality Swiss truffle.

 I have to say that this is more of a European style cake, and its pure chocolate taste is the result of two main components.

-For an extra layer of chocolate and better presentation, a chocolate ganache is poured over this fabulous cake, and some chocolate meringues are crumbled on top of it (feel free to replace them with your favorite cookie or wafer if you don’t want to do this extra step).
+For an extra layer of chocolate and better presentation, a chocolate ganache is poured over this fabulous cake, and some chocolate meringues are crumbled on top of it.

 Serve this chocolate mousse cake on your birthday or after a special dinner (I’m thinking porcini mushroom risotto for a main, or a more summery vegetable orzotto with marinated cheese cubes)